Hazardous-Area/fiddlesticks/README.md

  iii) require as little code as possible.
 But the code base has since become somewhat more complex, mainly to have a nice CLI.
 Simplicity and brevity should both be much more highly prized features of software in general.
 But you be the judge of whether or not c) is still the case.
-It's only a single ~500 line file.
+The application code is all in a 526 line file.

 ### Usage
 Recommended use is simply to automate attempts to open a 7z archive via the user's own 7zip.